34 Visualising phylogenies with ggtree

 Learning Objectives

-• Visualise and annotate a S. pneumoniae phylogenetic tree with the R library ggtree.
+• Visualise and annotate a S. pneumoniae phylogenetic tree with the R package ggtree.

 34.1 Plotting phylogenetic trees with R